 Renaissance Art and Architecture

 Michelangelo’s “David.”
 Leonardo da Vinci’s “The Last Supper.”
-Sandro Boticelli’s “The Birth of Venus.”
-During the Italian Renaissance, art was everywhere (just look up at Michelangelo’s “The Creation” painted on the ceiling of the Sistine Chapel!).
+Sandro Botticelli’s “The Birth of Venus.”
+During the Italian Renaissance, art was everywhere.
+(Just look up at Michelangelo’s “The Creation” painted on the ceiling of the Sistine Chapel!)
 Patrons such as Florence’s Medici family sponsored projects large and small, and successful artists became celebrities in their own right.

 Renaissance artists and architects applied many humanist principles to their work.
 For example, the architect Filippo Brunelleschi applied the elements of classical Roman architecture–shapes, columns and especially proportion–to his own buildings.
 The magnificent eight-sided dome he built at the Santa Maria del Fiore cathedral in Florence was an engineering triumph–it was 144 feet across, weighed 37,000 tons and had no buttresses to hold it up–as well as an aesthetic one.